navyaicu/CodSoft/README.md

-This repository consists of the task 1 of my @CodSoft internship on Web Development. # CodSoft
+This repository consists of the tasks of my @CodSoft internship on Web Development. # CodSoft